zurück

 How the encryption works

-Files are encrypted using the AES method.
-The same routines are used as in WinZip. ( Infos at Winzip and at Brian Gladman).
-The created file format depends from backup mode:
+Files are encrypted using the AES algorithm, with the same routines as in WinZip (Info at WinZip and at Brian Gladman).
+The file format created depends on the backup mode.
+Further information about this you will find in the program documentation.

 Anfang